AI For Emergency Board-Up Calls

 Yes.
 It captures resident impact, unit or common-area context, owner pressure, photos, access windows, vendor-shopping risk, and update expectations before staff respond.

-Why make a dedicated board-up call plan?
+Why make a dedicated board-up call path?

 Because exposed-property callers care about security, weather, access, photos, insurance, police-report context, and timing in a way generic restoration answering usually misses.